PSYCHOLOGY & PSYCHOTHERAPY

 Following the Psychotherapy Initial Intake, psychotherapy sessions are scheduled to implement the treatment plan and to address therapy goals.
 This can be done with either parents/caregivers or child/youth or a combination of both.

-Learn More About Our PSYCHOLOGY & PSYCHOTHERAPY Team:
+Learn More About Our PSYCHOTHERAPY Team: